-The BWL performs over 240,000 water quality tests per year at the Water Conditioning Plants and over 16,000 at the BWL Environmental Laboratory.
-This table represents results of typical concentrations and ranges of other parameters present in your water supply.
+BWL performs over 240,000 water quality tests per year at the Water Conditioning Plants and over 16,000 at the BWL drinking water certified laboratory.
+This table represents the results of typical concentrations and ranges of other parameters present in your water supply.
 These results are within acceptable ranges.
 The results can vary depending on the wells that are in use, the time of the year and the different areas of the water distribution system.
-For a PDF version of this list, please visit the BWL website at lbwl.com/water and click the Typical Analysis of Conditioned Water.
+For a PDF version of this list, please visit lbwl.com/drinkingwater.